 Here's what you get in the course:

-Otherwise, all the best and I hope to see you on the best-seller lists one day!
+All the best and I hope to see you on the best-seller lists one day!